International AMV Competition

 - You can enter the International AMV Competition and AMV Competition with different entries.
 You are not allowed to enter both competitions with the same AMV.

-- You can enter this competition with two AMVs in the following categories: action, comedy, dance/fun, drama/romance, and conceptual.
+- You can enter this competition with up to three AMVs in the following categories: action, comedy, dance/fun, drama/romance, and conceptual.

 - All submitted AMVs must have been finished or premiered after the 12th of July 2019.